christinadelta/beads-eeg-pomdp-paper/README.md

 Code was written in Matlab.
 For behavioural analyses and modelling we used custom scripts and functions.
 For EEG preprocessing and analysis we used the SPM toolbox: https://www.fil.ion.ucl.ac.uk/spm/software/spm12/ Henson, R. N., Abdulrahman, H., Flandin, G., & Litvak, V. (2019).
 Multimodal integration of M/EEG and f/MRI data in SPM12.
 Frontiers in neuroscience, 13, 300.

-### About the code:
+### Software used for analyses:
+* All avalyses were conducted using Matlab 2021a
 * For preprocessing of the EEG data we used SPM12 with custom scrips and functions that can be found in code/EEG/spm_analysis/ directory.
-* For Mass Univariate Analysis and for the Individual Differences Analysis we used the SPM EEG user interface.
+* For the Mass Univariate Analyses and for the Individual Differences Analyses we used the SPM EEG user interface.

+### Code for analyses and figures:
+* All EEG figures were generated using the SPM EEG user interface and manually extracted for visualisation.
 * All code related to behavioural analysis, model fitting, parameter recovery and model recovery can be found in code/behav directory
 *